PerfectStorms/BE-03/module01/lesson07_loops/README.md

 ## Additional tasks for those wishing to practice

 ### 4.
-Display a picture in the console:
+Display a picture in the console, using loop:
 ```java
           *
          ***